pcanwar/TrancheSequence/README.md

 Timestamp Reporting: The library provides utilities for reporting missed timestamps, getting the start and end times of the current milestone, and listing all missing timestamps since the last completed milestone.

-Force Increase of Milestones: If needed, milestones can be forcibly advanced manually, regardless of whether they're currently extendable or not.
+Force Increase of Milestones: If needed, milestones can be forcibly advanced manually, regardless of whether they're currently extendable.

-Start Time Customization: The library allows the initialization of milestones with a custom start time instead of the current block timestamp, which can be useful for certain project timelines.
+Start Time Customization: The library allows the initialization of milestones with a custom start time instead of the current block timestamp, which can be helpful for specific project timelines.

 Effective Milestone Management: Functions such as resetMileStone, isCurrentMilestone, isMilestoneStarted, and isMilestoneExpired provide the ability to effectively manage milestones, including initiating, resetting, tracking, and identifying the completion of a milestone.

 Precision and Accuracy: The library uses block.timestamp for timekeeping, which ensures precise and accurate timestamps for all operations.
 This accuracy is essential for a fair and accurate representation of project progress.

 ### Tech